Identifying $D_{sJ}^*(2860)$ as a four resonance states through strong decay analysis: Numerical analysis

-is calculated using the results of Table \ref{tab3} and is agreement with the measurements 0.88 $\pm$ 0.14 $\pm$ 0.14 and 0.91 $\pm$ 0.13 $\pm$ 0.12 of \cite{Aubert2009}.
+is calculated using the results of Table \ref{tab3} and agrees with the measurements 0.88 $\pm$ 0.14 $\pm$ 0.14 and 0.91 $\pm$ 0.13 $\pm$ 0.12 of \cite{Aubert2009}.
 Therefore, the state $D_{s1}^*(2700)^{\pm}$ with 2$^3S_1$ is dominant in $DK$ mode and is accessible with the experimental measurements.
 So we write,